bekkopen/databasekurs/neo4j/exercises/README.md

 #### Exercise 5

 Which country produces the most red wine?
 And what region in this country produces the most red wine?
+You should be able to find everything with only one query.

 #### Exercise 6